goodeda/goodeda.github.io/_tabs/about.md

 order: 4
 ---

 > Hi, there!
 I'm Zhixu and very glad you visit my personal website.
 I'm currently a master student at the University of Helsinki.
-I would like to share my study notes about Natural Language Processing and Finnish learning here.
-Feel free to look around.
+My major is language technology/natural language processing.
+I would like to share my study notes about NLP and Finnish learning here.
+Please feel free to look around.
-Hei, Nimeni on Zhixu ja tunnun onnellinen, että sinä vierailet verkkosivustossani.
-Minä olen maisteri-opiskelija Helsingin yliopistossa ja opiskelen kieliteknologia.
-Haluaisin julkaista blogia NLP:sta sekä suomen-oppimiseni tällä.
-Olet vapaa katsomaan.

 My had a number of math & programming courses in my undergraduate study, including Calculus, Linear algebra, Probabilities & Statistics, Applied Stochastic Process, Mathematical modelling, Econometrics, Machine learning and data mining, and Python & Big data.
 I also list some master-level courses that I took at UH: